Code-Institute-Submissions/paulday966-milestone1/README.md

 * [Font Awesome](https://fontawesome.com/)

-Font Awesome was used to add icons at the beginning of each item in the At a glance information card for each cafe:
+Font Awesome was used to add icons at the beginning of each list item in the At a glance information card for each cafe:

 * Food
 * Outside seating